ClickableUbuntuTouch/clickable-mirror/docs/clickable-json.rst

 Optional, a custom command to run from the root dir, before a build.

+Can be specified as a string or a list of strings.

 build
 -----

 A custom command to run from the build dir.
 Required if using the ``custom`` builder, ignored otherwise.

+Can be specified as a string or a list of strings.

 postmake
 ---------

 Optional, a custom command to execute from the build directory, after make (during build).
+Only used for Make-based builders.

+Can be specified as a string or a list of strings.

 postbuild
 ---------

 Optional, a custom command to execute from the root dir, after build, but before click packaging.

+Can be specified as a string or a list of strings.

 .. _clickable-json-env_vars: